Special Relativity -- Applications to astronomy and the accelerator physics: A Critical Survey of Present Approaches to Special Relativity

-The accelerated motion is described by a covariant equation of motion for a relativistic charged particle under the action of the four-force in the Lorentz lab frame.
-The trajectory of a particle $\vec{x}_{cov}(t)$ is viewed from the Lorentz lab frame as a result of successive infinitesimal Lorentz transformations.
-The lab frame time $t$ in the equation of motion cannot be independent from the space variables.
-This is because Lorentz transformations lead to a mixture of positions and time, and the relativistic kinematics effects are considered to be a manifestation of the relativity of simultaneity.
+The accelerated motion of a relativistic charged particle is governed by a covariant equation of motion under the influence of the four-force in the Lorentz lab frame.
+The particle’s trajectory, $\vec{x}_{cov}(t)$, as observed in this frame, results from a sequence of infinitesimal Lorentz transformations.
+Importantly, the lab frame time $t$ in the equation of motion cannot be treated as independent of the spatial coordinates.
+This dependence arises because Lorentz transformations inherently mix space and time coordinates, with relativistic kinematic effects manifesting as a consequence of the relativity of simultaneity.